 Donate–Participation in this is 100% free.
 However, this program is completely community funded.
 No tax dollars or school money is spent on this.
 If you would like to support what we are doing to celebrate the 4th and 5th graders who are awesome at math, please donate here.

 Scoring–Students will get one point for each correct answer (correct answers will be determined by the tournament’s organizers and their word is final–please don’t argue with us).
-Scores will be cumulative, and the final score for the year will be the sum of the student’s best FIVE tests (tie-breakers may be used in the event of a tie).
+Scores will be cumulative (tie-breakers and other factors may be used).

 Rules–The most important one: don’t cheat.
 If it is determined a student has cheated that student will be disqualified from winning any prizes or their scores being recognized.
 Calculators can be used so long as they are simple, non-graphing calculators (the tournament organizers will make a determination for all calculators).